sbrewer42/Bootcamp-Project-Files/README.md

 ![Network Diagram](Diagram/AzureNetworkDiagram.PNG)

-These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above:
+These files have been tested and used to generate a live ELK deployment on Azure:

 ![Jumpbox](Ansible/Jumpbox.yml)